What are Virtual Reality Medical simulations?

 and many more.

-What are the benefits of VR simulation training?
+What are the benefits of Virtual Reality Medical simulation training?

 VR simulations place learners in a virtual, true-to-life environments, equip them with affordances, and allow them to perform tasks.
 As per the scenario settings, learners can act individually or as a team.
 Training sessions in virtual reality simulations hold benefits like: